babucarr32/react-uploadify/README.md

 Additionally, the package includes the `ImageUpload` component, which combines the functionalities of both the `DragAndDrop` and `ImageSelect` components into a pre-designed UI, providing users with an all-in-one interface for image uploads.

-Additionally, `ReactImageUpload` isn't just about facilitating basic image uploads.
+Additionally, `ReactUploadify` isn't just about facilitating basic image uploads.
 It goes beyond by offering various features to enhance user experience and control over the uploading process.
 These include functionalities like providing a preview of selected images, allowing users to adjust image quality before uploading, setting specific file size limits to manage data volume, and defining the maximum number of images permitted for upload.

 Moreover, the package introduces a powerful utility named `useImageUpload`.
 This custom hook grants developers access to a suite of essential APIs that simplify the management of image uploads within functional components.
 Through this hook, developers can interact with key functionalities such as accessing the Blob object of uploaded images, retrieving additional details about the uploaded images, handling potential errors during the upload process, retrieving an array containing the uploaded images, and monitoring whether a file is being dragged over the designated drop area.

-Overall, `ReactImageUpload` stands as a comprehensive toolkit, providing easy and efficient means of integrating and managing image upload functionalities within React applications, enhancing user interaction, and streamlining the overall user experience.
+Overall, `ReactUploadify` stands as a comprehensive toolkit, providing easy and efficient means of integrating and managing image upload functionalities within React applications, enhancing user interaction, and streamlining the overall user experience.

 ## Installation

-You can install `ReactImageUpload` via npm:
+You can install `ReactUploadify` via npm:

 ```
-npm install react-image-upload
+npm install react-uploadify
 ```

-Add the following to the `content` of your `tailwind.config.js` `"./node_modules/react-image-upload/**/*.{js,ts,jsx,tsx}"` It should look similar to the following.
+Add the following to the `content` of your `tailwind.config.js` `"./node_modules/react-uploadify/**/*.{js,ts,jsx,tsx}"` It should look similar to the following.

 ```